Skip to main content

-I wrote this blog post because I had a problem with my code and couldn't debug it.
-It was one of those days when you start questioning whether you have what it takes to be a "real" developer.
-Everything seemed fine, but the code wouldn't increment as expected.
+I wrote this blog post because I had trouble with my code and couldn't figure out the issue.
+It was one of those days when you start doubting if you're truly a "real" developer.
+Everything seemed fine, but the code wasn't incrementing as expected.

 #include <stdio.h>